szabgab/perlmaven.com/sites/en/pages/how-to-capture-and-save-warnings-in-perl.md

 On one hand it is recommended to have warnings turned on in every Perl script and module, on the other hand you don't want your customers to see warnings from Perl.

-On one hand you want to <b>use warnings</b> at the beginning of the code and have your safety net
+On one hand you want to **use warnings** at the beginning of the code and have your safety net

 On the other hand, usually  showing up on their screen.